Asdam9/sc-im/Readme.md

 ## SC-IM

-This is my fork of SC-IM due to AUR package not defaulting config to ~/.config/scimrc My fork also employs the full ~1mil lines spreadsheets and has all the correct build options for Arch.
+This is my fork of SC-IM due to AUR package not defaulting config to ~/.config/scimrc. \n My fork also employs the full ~1mil lines spreadsheets and has all the correct build options for Arch.

 In other words, minor configurations and no changes.